Landewednack School’s Vision Statement for PE:

 ‘Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this’ (DFE June 2013).

 At Landewednack School we have split up the funding by the three key areas for consideration; Physical Education, Competitive Sport and Healthy Active Lifestyles.
 We have decided to spend the Sport Premium Grant on the following:

 Physical Education and Competitive Sport

-- Supporting curriculum development by buying into a support package from Mullion Secondary School, which provides team teaching opportunities and CPD for staff.
+- Supporting curriculum development by: buying into Real PE- a comprehensive curriculum with sequenced steps of physical development, assessment and CPD; a support package from the cluster secondary, which provides team teaching opportunities and CPD for staff.
 It also provides a wealth of sporting competitions with other schools in our area.

-Our involvement with Mullion Secondary continues to be strong and we welcome the support that we get from Steve Loder and Sam Jane in the PE department.
+Our involvement with Mullion and Helston Secondary schools continues to be strong and we welcome the support that we get from Tom Studd as cluster sports lead.
 Our children regularly take part in sporting competitions with other feeder schools and we continue to be very successful.
-For the past 2 years we have won Cluster School of the year for our achievements in the cluster competitions.
+We have often won Cluster School of the year for our achievements in the cluster competitions.
 Our children have been given the opportunity to not only take part in local competitions but due to their success have gone on to represent the Mullion Cluster at the Peninsula competitions in Penryn.
 Due to our success in these Peninsula competitions we have won through to the Cornwall School games, the Olympics of primary school sport.
-Last year we were delighted to find out that we had finished 17th in the Helen Glover Primary Champions Race out of the 98 schools that took part in the Cornwall School Games and 6th overall in the medal table, an amazing result for such a small school.

 - Teachers to attend Real PE, Real Gym and Balanceability training courses.